-Members of the Committee: Dipanjan Deb Paul Schorr IV David Thomas
+Members of the Committee:

+Dipanjan Deb Paul Schorr IV David Thomas

 Item 12.
 Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters.
 Securities Authorized for Issuance Under Equity Compensation Plans as of the Fiscal Year Ended December 31, 2006

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weig average outstandin warrants (t price of ng options, and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 5,069,527.5000 \$ 1.60 674,282.1250 Equity compensation plans not approved by security holders n/a n/a n/a Total 5,069,527.5000 674,282.1250
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted- average price of outstanding options, warrants and rights available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 5,069,527.5000 \$ 1.60 674,282.1250 Equity compensation plans not approved by security holders n/a n/a n/a Total 5,069,527,5000 674,282,1250